Mount Hillary - Mount Hillary loop

 Forestry entrance car park, Knightfield, northern slopes of Mount Hillary

-This peaceful loop is on forestry roads and woodland trails and includes a steady climb between spruce, pine and fir trees to Mount Hillary's summit with magnificent views across the plains of Duhallow to the Mullaghareirk, Ballyhoura, Galtee and Derrynasaggart Mountains and Boggeragh Hills.
+Follow the red arrows: This is a peaceful loop on forestry roads and woodland trails and includes a steady climb between spruce, fir and pine trees to Mount Hillary’s summit.
+Spectacular views across the pains of Duhallow to the Mullagharierk, Ballyhoura, Galtee and Derrynasaggart Mountains and Boggeragh Hills can be seen from the top.

 Maps and other information